-Ibrance also can be used in combination with Faslodex in postmenopausal women or men to treat advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that has grown after being treated with hormonal therapy.
+Ibrance also can be used in combination with Faslodex in women or men to treat advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that has grown after being treated with hormonal therapy.

 Advanced-stage breast cancer is cancer that has come back (recurred) or spread beyond the breast to the chest wall below the breast.
 Metastatic breast cancer is advanced-stage cancer that has spread to parts of the body away from the breast, such as the bones or liver.